arnoo/angelspie/README.md

 Execute  a  command in the foreground (returns command output as string, or `False` on error).
 Command is given as a single string, or as a series of strings (similar to execl).

 #### `(stick)`
+NOT YET IMPLEMENTED.
 Make the current window stick to all viewports, returns True.

 #### `(str+ #*args)`
 Transform parameters into strings and concat them with spaces in between.